pbkhrv/SimpleSocketConnection/README.md

 ### Running a server using netcat

 In order to fully use the app, you will need a server to connect to.
-The easiest way to create a TCP/IP server is a command-line utility called 'nc' (or netcat) that comes with OS X:
+The easiest way to create a TCP/IP server is by using a command-line utility called 'nc' (or netcat) that comes with OS X:

 1. Open your OS X terminal and run the following command:

        nc -k -l 45678

+('-k' means "Keep running even after client disconnects", and '-l' means "listen on the specified port")

 ### Running the app in Simulator